Consumer Culture

 PHOTOGRAPHS, FILM, AND VIDEO

-Hagley's Pictorial Collections and Photographic Services Department contains more than 1,000,000 images.
+Hagley's collections contain more than 1,000,000 images.
 Still photography, films, and videotapes depict over a century of consumer products, public relations, and advertising initiatives.
-The pictorial archives house a growing body of television advertisements, including materials from the famous "Avon Calling" campaign of the 1960s and 1970s, a collection of DuPont Company advertising from the 1950s through the 1980s, as well as promotional materials generated by the Society for the Plastics Industry and the American Iron and Steel Institute.
+The pictorial archives house a growing body of television advertisements, including materials from the famous "Avon Calling" campaign of the 1960s and 1970s, a collection of DuPont Company advertising from the 1950s through the 1980s, as well as promotional materials generated by the American Iron and Steel Institute.
 Films from the National Association of Manufacturers (most notably Industry on Parade), the Chamber of Commerce of the United States, and radio scripts for the DuPont "Cavalcade of America" represent major milestones in the evolution of modern public relations.

 TRADE CATALOGS